 Note: If you are looking for an easy volcano hike in Guatemala then try the Pacaya Volcano but don’t expect fireworks.

-How to get to Antigua Guatemala
+How to Get to Antigua Guatemala

 International flights into Guatemala, land at La Aurora International Airport in Guatemala City.
 From there you can catch an uber, an airport taxi, book a private driver, tase a shared shuttle or get the chicken bus to Antigua.
 The journey is 40km but it can take anywhere from 1-3 hours depending on traffic.

-Save the Acatenango Volcano hike to your Pinterest Boards
+Save the Acatenango Volcano Hike to Pinterest

 If you loved the Acatenango volcano hike and are looking for other bucket list adventures check out my other hiking trips.